redis/redis-doc/topics/sentinel.md

 Even when no failover is in progress, Sentinels will always try to set the current configuration on monitored instances.
 Specifically:

-* Slaves (according to the current configuration) that claim to be masters, will be configured as slaves to replicate with the current master.
+* Replicas (according to the current configuration) that claim to be masters, will be configured as replicas to replicate with the current master.
-* Slaves connected to a wrong master, will be reconfigured to replicate with the right master.
+* Replicas connected to a wrong master, will be reconfigured to replicate with the right master.

-For Sentinels to reconfigure slaves, the wrong configuration must be observed for some time, that is greater than the period used to broadcast new configurations.
+For Sentinels to reconfigure replicas, the wrong configuration must be observed for some time, that is greater than the period used to broadcast new configurations.

-This prevents Sentinels with a stale configuration (for example because they just rejoined from a partition) will try to change the slaves configuration before receiving an update.
+This prevents Sentinels with a stale configuration (for example because they just rejoined from a partition) will try to change the replicas configuration before receiving an update.

 Also note how the semantics of always trying to impose the current configuration makes the failover more resistant to partitions:

-* Masters failed over are reconfigured as slaves when they return available.
+* Masters failed over are reconfigured as replicas when they return available.
-* Slaves partitioned away during a partition are reconfigured once reachable.
+* Replicas partitioned away during a partition are reconfigured once reachable.

 The important lesson to remember about this section is: **Sentinel is a system where each process will always try to impose the last logical configuration to the set of monitored instances**.

-Slave selection and priority
+Replica selection and priority
 ---

-When a Sentinel instance is ready to perform a failover, since the master is in `ODOWN` state and the Sentinel received the authorization to failover from the majority of the Sentinel instances known, a suitable slave needs to be selected.
+When a Sentinel instance is ready to perform a failover, since the master is in `ODOWN` state and the Sentinel received the authorization to failover from the majority of the Sentinel instances known, a suitable replica needs to be selected.

-The slave selection process evaluates the following information about slaves:
+The replica selection process evaluates the following information about replicas:

 1. Disconnection time from the master.
-2. Slave priority.
+2. Replica priority.
 3. Replication offset processed.
 4. Run ID.

-A slave that is found to be disconnected from the master for more than ten times the configured master timeout (down-after-milliseconds option), plus the time the master is also not available from the point of view of the Sentinel doing the failover, is considered to be not suitable for the failover and is skipped.
+A replica that is found to be disconnected from the master for more than ten times the configured master timeout (down-after-milliseconds option), plus the time the master is also not available from the point of view of the Sentinel doing the failover, is considered to be not suitable for the failover and is skipped.

-In more rigorous terms, a slave whose the `INFO` output suggests it has been disconnected from the master for more than:
+In more rigorous terms, a replica whose the `INFO` output suggests it has been disconnected from the master for more than:

     (down-after-milliseconds * 10) + milliseconds_since_master_is_in_SDOWN_state

 Is considered to be unreliable and is disregarded entirely.

-The slave selection only considers the slaves that passed the above test, and sorts it based on the above criteria, in the following order.
+The replica selection only considers the replicas that passed the above test, and sorts it based on the above criteria, in the following order.

-1. The slaves are sorted by `slave-priority` as configured in the `redis.conf` file of the Redis instance.
+1. The replicas are sorted by `replica-priority` as configured in the `redis.conf` file of the Redis instance.
 A lower priority will be preferred.
-2. If the priority is the same, the replication offset processed by the slave is checked, and the slave that received more data from the master is selected.
+2. If the priority is the same, the replication offset processed by the replica is checked, and the replica that received more data from the master is selected.
-3. If multiple slaves have the same priority and processed the same data from the master, a further check is performed, selecting the slave with the lexicographically smaller run ID.
-Having a lower run ID is not a real advantage for a slave, but is useful in order to make the process of slave selection more deterministic, instead of resorting to select a random slave.
+3. If multiple replicas have the same priority and processed the same data from the master, a further check is performed, selecting the replica with the lexicographically smaller run ID.
+Having a lower run ID is not a real advantage for a replica, but is useful in order to make the process of replica selection more deterministic, instead of resorting to select a random replica.

-Redis masters (that may be turned into slaves after a failover), and slaves, all must be configured with a `slave-priority` if there are machines to be strongly preferred.
-Otherwise all the instances can run with the default run ID (which is the suggested setup, since it is far more interesting to select the slave by replication offset).
+Redis masters (that may be turned into replicas after a failover), and replicas, all must be configured with a `replica-priority` if there are machines to be strongly preferred.
+Otherwise all the instances can run with the default run ID (which is the suggested setup, since it is far more interesting to select the replica by replication offset).

-A Redis instance can be configured with a special `slave-priority` of zero in order to be **never selected** by Sentinels as the new master.
+A Redis instance can be configured with a special `replica-priority` of zero in order to be **never selected** by Sentinels as the new master.
-However a slave configured in this way will still be reconfigured by Sentinels in order to replicate with the new master after a failover, the only difference is that it will never become a master itself.
+However a replica configured in this way will still be reconfigured by Sentinels in order to replicate with the new master after a failover, the only difference is that it will never become a master itself.